-- 5. At step #5 the proposal for new/revised BP will be presented to either District Governance Senate or Academic Senate for a final public reading and approval (up to two consecutive readings if needed).
-BP topics falling under the statutory Ten Plus One listing will be approved by Academic Senate.
-Non-Ten Plus One items will be approved by District Governance Senate. - 6.
-Following District Governance Senate or Academic Senate approval, the Superintendent/President, or designee, will present the proposal for revised or newly created BP to the Board of Trustees for public reading(s) and action. - 7.
-No BP will be forwarded to the Board of Trustees for review/approval during the months between spring and fall semesters without respective approval of District Governance Senate or Academic Senate. - 8.
-All draft documents, new or revised, will have the author's name, file name, and date of the draft at the end of the document.
+- revisions to be on senate agendas for comprehensive feedback and proposed substantive change if desired.
+BPs and APs designated as 10+1 will be approved by Academic Senate during this 30-day period. - 5.
+Responses and/or proposed revisions are sent by senate co-chairs to the senior administrator originator for a second review by Senior Management.
+Thirty (30) additional days may be approved by Senior Management if needed. - 6.
+Final revisions to all BPs and APs are at the discretion of the Superintendent/President in accordance with BP 2410 and BP 2510.
+If the revisions concern a 10+1 issue, the proposal will be sent back to Academic Senate for consent. - 7.
+The superintendent/president, or designee, will present the proposal for revised ornewly created BP to the Board of Trustees for public reading(s) and action.
+APs are approved by the Superintendent/President and do not require Board approval. - 8.
+No BP will be forwarded to the Board of Trustees for review/approval during the months between spring and fall semesters without respective approval of DistrictGovernance Senate or Academic Senate. - 9.
+All draft documents, new or revised, will have the author's name, file name, anddate of the draft at the end of the document.